lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 *  Window mode - ACK always (ACK-always).
    The ACK-always option provides flow control.
-In addition, it is able to handle long bursts of lost fragments, since detection of such events can be done before the end of the IPv6 packet transmission, as long as the window size is short enough.
+In addition, this option is able to handle long bursts of lost fragments, since detection of such events can be done before the end of the IPv6 packet transmission, as long as the window size is short enough.
 However, such benefit comes at the expense of ACK use.